henry-malinowski/libsort/README.md

-[//] <> (vim: set ft=markdown)
 # libsort
 A collection of type agnostic sorting algorithms.

 The ultimate goal of this project is to make a collocation of comparative and non-comparative sorting algorithms in a type agnostic fashion.
 This would allow for sorts be be called as...

 ```c
     insertion_sort(array, ARRAY_SIZE(array), sizeof(array[0]), cmpfunc);
 ```

-This would follow the prototype that the C standard outlines for `qsort`.
+This would follow the prototype that the C standard outlines for [`qsort(3)`](https://linux.die.net/man/3/qsort).
 The one exception to this being the non-comparative sorts.
 For example, radix sort will require `unsigned mod(void* num, unsigned base)`, where `num` is a pointer to some unsigned integer type.

 ### Comparative sorts
 * [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort)